Global Switched Reluctance Motors Market Research Report 2026

 The switched reluctance motor (SRM) is a type of a stepper motor, an electric motor that runs by reluctance torque.
 Unlike common DC motor types, power is delivered to windings in the stator (case) rather than the rotor.
 This greatly simplifies mechanical design as power does not have to be delivered to a moving part, but it complicates the electrical design as some sort of switching system needs to be used to deliver power to the different windings.
 With modern electronic devices, precisely timed switching is not a problem, and the SRM is a popular design for modern stepper motors.
 Its main drawback is torque ripple.

-This report contains market size and forecasts of Switched Reluctance Motors in South Korea, including the following market information:
+This report contains market size and forecasts of Switched Reluctance Motors in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Switched Reluctance Motors manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Switched Reluctance Motors production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Switched Reluctance Motors production and consumption in India

 Total Market by Segment: